bakrmuhammad/herald-app-template/README.md

 4. If there's anything wrong.
 Check to make sure you have the following at the ~. `~/.mh_app_google_client_secrets.json` and  `~/.mh_app_token.json`.

 Questions or suggestions?
-Contact me at [calcantara@miamiherald.com](mailto:calcantara@miamiherald.com)#Miami Herald graphics template
+Contact me at [calcantara@miamiherald.com](mailto:calcantara@miamiherald.com)